xenitane/aoc-sols/readme.md

 - Place your puzzle inputs in the inputs directory in a file names `YYYY-DD.txt`
 - Make sure the input files are without a newline character at the end.
 - There are directories for the solutions per language.
+- Place your AoC session cookie in the `.cookie` file to be used to fetch the puzzle input automatically.

 ## Requirements